duniter/duniter/doc/Protocol.md

 ##### Transactions

-* It cannot exist 2 transactions with an identical source (where `INDEX` is replaced by the correct `PUBLIC_KEY`)
+* It cannot exist 2 transactions with an identical source
 * For `D` sources, public key must be a member for the block `#NUMBER` (so, *before* the block's memberships were applied)
-* For `T` sources, public key must be a recipient of the source transaction, written in the block targeted by the source
+* For `T` sources, the attached unlock condition must match
+* The sum of all inputs must match the sum of all outputs
+* Transaction cannot be included if `BLOCK_MEDIAN_TIME - MOST_RECENT_INPUT_TIME < LOCKTIME`

 ###### Amounts